 Although the CurrentC app is on the back-burner, the MCX consortium is remaining in place.
-The organization's partnership with JP Morgan Chase will integrate its functionality into the app and they're pursuing partnerships with more financial institutions.
+The organization’s partnership with JP Morgan Chase will integrate its functionality into the app.
+Additionally, they’re pursuing partnerships with more financial institutions.

 The organization hasn’t fully abandoned the app, but it has been removed from the mobile app stores.
 You can still request membership with the MCX, though it’s unclear at this time what benefits would come with membership.

-While CurrentC is considered a failure at this point, its goal of lowering card interchange fees is still valid.
+While CurrentC failed, its goal of lowering card interchange fees is still valid.
 The settlement between Visa/MasterCard and business owners is still being heard in appellate court and the retailers involved (which also include Amazon) are taking a hardline stance against card processing fees.